talmolab/sleap/docs/reference.rst

 ~~~~~~~
 "**Run Training...**" allows you to train a set of models from the data in your open project, and then optionally predict on some frames in the project.

 "**Run Inference...**" allows you to generate predictions using a pre-trained set of models.
-Any trained models in the `models` directory next to your current project will be listed.
+Any trained models in the `models` directory next to your current project will be listed, and you also have the option to select models saved elsewhere.

-"**Expert Controls...**" is a less-friendly interface for running training and/or inference, and allows you to select and create custom training profiles.

-"**Visualize Model Outputs...**" allows you to load a single trained model and see visualize its output—i.e., confidence maps, centroids, or part affinity fields—on frames of your current video.
-This is useful for understanding where your individuals models are doing well and where they're doing poorly.
-This feature is slower but usable without a GPU.
-Also note that you can only visualize one model at a time, and you have to quit when you want to stop visualizing model outputs.

 "**Delete All Predictions...**" deletes *all* predicted instances across *all* frames in the current video.
 (You'll be asked to confirm before the instances are deleted.)